 What if I told you that you could actually eat to get fit?
 Has your day just been made?
-This mind blowing statement is true in a sense.
+This mind-blowing statement is true in a sense.
 When you conquer a tough workout, your body is craving nourishment so it can feed its muscles.

 Eating (the right foods) after a strength workout will boost your metabolism.
-Eating the appropriate foods before a workout will increase performance in the gym while eating post-workout is necessary to building calorie-burning muscle throughout the day.
+Eating the appropriate foods before a workout will increase performance in the gym while eating post-workout is necessary for building calorie-burning muscle throughout the day.

 How to Boost Your Workout Results